Ashdod (ancient city): Iron Age II

+Overall, the city remained independent of Judean and Israelite rule up until the Hellenistic period.

+Kingdom of Ashdod

-In 950 BCE, Ashdod was destroyed during Pharaoh Siamun's conquest of the region.
+Around 950 BCE, Ashdod Stratum X (IA IB/IIA) was destroyed during Pharaoh Siamun's conquest of the region.
 The city was not rebuilt until at least 815 BCE.

-Overall, the city remained independent of Judean and Israelite rule up until the Hellenistic period.
+Assyrian period

 Asdûdu led the revolt of Philistines, Judeans, Edomites, and Moabites against Assyria after expulsion of king Ahi-Miti, whom Sargon had installed instead of his brother Azuri.
 Gath (Gimtu) belonged to the kingdom of Ashdod at that time.
 Assyrian king Sargon II's commander-in-chief (turtanu), whom the King James Bible calls simply "Tartan", regained control of Ashdod in 712/711 BCE and forced the usurper Yamani to flee.
 Sargon's general destroyed the city and exiled its residents, including some Israelites who were subsequently settled in Media and Elam.

 Mitinti (Akkadian: 𒈪𒋾𒅔𒋾 mi-ti-in-ti; Philistine: 𐤌𐤕𐤕 *Mītīt or *Matīt) was king at the time of Sargon's son Sennacherib (r.
 705–681 BCE), and Akhimilki in the reign of Sennacherib's son Esarhaddon (r.
 681–669 BCE).